-Here’s a little something I made for myself a few years back and have been replicating as gifts ever since – a homemade brooch and earring holder.
-You can make these at home, with thrifted finds really easily and it won’t take you long either.
+Here’s a little something present I made for myself a few years back and have been replicating as gifts ever since – a homemade brooch and earring holder.
+You can make these presents at home, with thrifted list finds really easily and it won’t take you long either.

 What you will need:

 – A piece of corkboard cut to fit into the hole in the frame

 – A thick fabric remnant which measures about 3 inches larger than the corkboard all the way round